Catherine1000/playlistProject/README.md

 ![](/DocImages/OneToMany.jpg)

 The diagram above shows the relationship for the final application.
 I had difficulties with allowing users to add many songs in a single playlist, therefore I revised the initial tables and changed the relationship to one to many.
+This has unfortunately limited the user to only adding one song per playlist.
+However, in order to create an MVP, I felt it was necessary to make the change and improve the feature later if I had time.

 ## Project Tracking